qureai/qureai.github.io/_posts/2019-03-11-average-brain-ventricular-cranial-vault-volumes.md

 To date, no standard has been established regarding the normal ventricular volume of the human brain.
 The Evans index and the bicaudate index are linear measurements currently being used as surrogates to provide some indication that there is abnormal ventricular enlargement [[1](#1)].
 True volumetric measures are preferable to these indices for a number of reasons [[7](#7), [8](#8)] but have not been adopted so far, largely because of the time required for manual segmentation of images.
 Now that automated precise quantification is feasible with deep learning, it is possible to upgrade to a more precise volumetric measure.

 Such quantitative measures will be useful in the monitoring of patients with hydrocephalus, and as an aid to diagnosing normal pressure hydrocephalus.
-In the future, automated measurements of ventricular, brain and cranial volumes could be displayed alongside established age- and gender-adjusted normal ranges as a standard part of radiology head CT reports.
+In the future, automated measurements of ventricular, brain and cranial volumes could be displayed alongside established age- and gender-adjusted normal ranges as a standard part of radiology head CT and MRI reports.

 ### Methods and Results